 You can’t mention technology without bringing up a Black Mirror episode.
 The British anthology science fiction Netflix hit brilliantly portrays the moral conflict of the dangers of modern or emerging technology.
 It examines our relationship with technology in a deeply unsettling manner, cautiously reminding us that we are getting closer to the World of Black Mirror.

-I tend to imagine, however, that the world has grown this much because of the technological advances at our disposal.
-There’s no denying that the advent of technology has shaped our world, improved our living standards and simplified the way we get things done.
+However, I tend to imagine that the world has grown this much because of the technological advances at our disposal.
+There’s no denying that the advent of technology has shaped our world, improved our living standards, and simplified the way we get things done.

-With ease of access to information, humans are easily distracted when scouring through the internet.
-One quick Google search and you find yourself deep in the throes of an Instagram aesthetic, furiously double tapping.
+With the ease of access to information, humans are easily distracted when scouring through the internet.
+One quick Google search and you find yourself deep in the throes of an Instagram aesthetic, furiously double-tapping.
 How do we then rediscover the pleasures of reading in an age of distraction?
 Alan Jacobs has a few ideas.

-Online influence and approval have become a determining factor in the way we consume things for the body, mind and soul.
+Online influence and approval have become a determining factor in consuming things for the body, mind, and soul.
 The opinion of a stranger miles and miles away from you on certain aspects of your life far outweighs the one from someone who has known you for ages.

 The companies we entrust our livelihoods with are now big on data mining.
 The easy access to the information you willingly (or not) give out is sold to the highest bidder for commercial and sometimes even security purposes.
 Our own information has placed us at risk.

-The spread of fake news and misinformation without verifying sources and the spread of alarmist messages have driven the conversation on the Internet.
+The spread of fake news and misinformation without verifying sources and the spread of alarmist messages have driven the Internet’s conversation.
 This is where gullibility and human fear poses a great danger of weaponizing modern technology.

 I do not think we are approaching the distraction levels of Black Mirror.
 But such a series once in a while reminds us to take caution of how we navigate the systems that advance our innovations.